top of page

 Our Story

-The aftermath of Hurricane Melissa left the western parishes of Jamaica in ruins - over 35 lives lost, more than 30,000 homes destroyed, thousands of livlioods disrupted, and families struggling to survive and rebuild.
+The aftermath of Hurricane Melissa left the western parishes of Jamaica in ruins; lives lost, homes destroyed, livelihoods disrupted, and families struggling to survive and rebuild.

 While directly benefiting 500 Jamaicans